odoo-ps/.github/docs/pull_request_template.md

 * [ ] The data affected (*if any*) by the changes has been migrated

-### Maintenance:
+### Maintenance reminders:

-* [ ] The versions of the modules affected by the changes have been bumped in their manifests
+* Always bump the version of the manifest on the affected modules.
+* Notify the developer responsible for the initial development task (when this is relevant).